-Wendy McCarthy is an experienced manager and company director who began her career as a secondary school teacher.
-She moved out of the classroom into public life in 1968 and since then has worked for change across the public, private and community sectors, in education, family planning, human rights, public health, overseas aid and development, conservation, heritage, and media.
-Wendy is a Past President of Chief Executive Women (1995 to 1996).
+Wendy McCarthy AO is an experienced executive and company director who began her career as a secondary school teacher.
+She moved out of the classroom into public life in 1968 and since then has worked for change across the public, private and community sectors, in education, women’s rights, public health, overseas aid and development, media and the Arts.

 Wendy was appointed an Officer of the Order of Australia for outstanding contributions to community affairs, women’s affairs and the Bicentennial celebrations, and received a Centenary of Federation Medal for business leadership.
 Most recently, in a special edition of Who Mattered in 2019, The Sydney Morning Herald named Wendy as one of the people defining Australia right now: “McCarthy’s advocacy and passion for women’s rights has spurred a new generation.
 We wouldn’t be where we are without her.”